notnotnithin/AWS-Certified-Cloud-Practitioner-Notes/sections/16-Account-Management-Billing-Support.md

   - OS and software
   - Instance type
   - Instance size
-- ELB running time and amount of data processed
+- if you are using a load balancer, then how long the ELB is running time and amount of data processed
-- Detailed monitoring
+- Detailed monitoring on EC2 instance to get the CloudWatch metrics every minute instead of every 5 minutes and you will have to pay for that as well

 - **On-demand instances:**
-  - Minimum of 60s
+  - Minimum billing time of 60s
   - Pay per second (Linux/Windows) or per hour (other)
 - **Reserved instances:**
   - Up to 75% discount compared to On-demand on hourly rate
-  - 1- or 3-years commitment
+  - 1 or 3 years commitment
   - All upfront, partial upfront, no upfront
 - **Spot instances:**
   - Up to 90% discount compared to On-demand on hourly rate
   - Bid for unused capacity
+  - Run the risk of losing them if someone is willing to pay a bit more
 - **Dedicated Host:**
   - On-demand
   - Reservation for 1 year or 3 years commitment